emonhossainraihan/Notes/seoblog.frontend.md

 - **js-cookie:** A simple, lightweight JavaScript API for handling cookies
 - **nprogress:** progress bar at top
 - **react-quill:** Quill is a free, open-source WYSIWYG editor built for the modern web.
 With its extensible architecture and an expressive API, you can completely customize it to fulfill your needs
+- **moment:** Parse, validate, manipulate, and display dates and times in JavaScript
+- **react-render-html:** Render HTML as React element, possibly replacing dangerouslySetInnerHTML

 ## Initial files + command: